|

 strong presentation skills, a dedication to perfection, and the ability

-to inspire creativity. (back to top)
+to inspire creativity. (back

 Istvan Szabo was born